COVID: Is England scrapping self-isolation too soon? | DW | 24.02.2022

 "If increasing booster doses can reduce symptomatic infection from omicron by half for five months or more, then this could offset the changes to isolation rules if there was more effort to make the vaccines available globally," Bennet said.

-But living with COVID-19 means understanding the virus, said Pitt, including how infectious it is, how it spreads and how serious the disease can be ― even in vaccinated people.
+But living with coronavirus means understanding the virus, Pitt said, including how infectious it is, how it spreads and how serious the disease can be ― even in vaccinated people.

-"We do not complain when healthcare workers wear gloves to examine patients these days," says Pitt, "but that precaution only came in as a measure to protect against HIV in the 1980s and 1990s."
+"We do not complain when health care workers wear gloves to examine patients these days," Pitt said, "but that precaution only came in as a measure to protect against HIV in the 1980s and 1990s."

 Wearing masks could become a part of life to protect people from the coronavirus and other airborne diseases, just like wearing surgical gloves did.

-"It was controversial at the time, but it is normal practice now," said Pitt.
+"It was controversial at the time, but it is normal practice now," Pitt said.

 Edited by: Carla Bleiker